WHAT IS PBIS ?

 W-Work and Play Safely

 At Longfellow Elementary, we utilize a Behavior Matrix that was created and is implemented by all school personnel.
-It includes the expected behaviors in all classroom settings (for example, playground, library, classroom, etc).
-It also includes the expected behaviors during Writer’s Workshop, a time during our instructional day that is considered a very important and “sacred” time for our students.
+It includes the expected behaviors in all school settings (for example, playground, library, classroom, etc).
 The behavior matrix is reviewed and revisited on a consistent basis.
-Each month, all classrooms are given a Cool Tool, which is a specially designed lesson plan in order to explicitly teach a desired behavior in a selected location.
+Each month, all classrooms are given a Matrix Lesson, which is a specially designed lesson plan in order to explicitly teach a desired behavior in a selected location.
 For example, in August, students were taught how to demonstrate safety on the playground.
 In early September, students were taught how to show perseverance during math instruction in the classroom and at home.
 At Longfellow, we are promoting, “Pause, and think of P.A.W.S” to help our students make thoughtful decisions regarding the choices they make at school, at home and in the community.

 WHAT CAN PARENTS DO TO SUPPORT PBIS and PAWS ?